 For complete contest requirements and entry guidelines click here.

-Entries will be accepted by electronic submission only.
+Contest entries will be accepted via electronic submission only.
+Click here to enter.

 The deadline for all entries is February 15, 2018.